 Especially during the first few weeks of school, keep your eye out for flyers and events involving free food.
 This shouldn’t be too difficult, as clubs and student organizations will be hosting social events early on to bring in new members.

-These clubs are made up of other college students, who are well aware that nothing draws young, broke, people together quite like free cuisine.
-And, while you might get a little sick of pizza and soft pretzels by the end of it, you will ultimately be saving yourself a lot of time and money.
+These clubs are made up of other college students, who are well aware that nothing draws young, broke people together quite like free cuisine.
+You might get a little sick of pizza and soft pretzels by the end of it, you'll ultimately save yourself a lot of money.

 Accumulating unused swipes is an all-too-common mistake made by college students.
 Maybe you don’t have time to eat, or maybe you’ve become too good at utilizing the other four tricks.

-Regardless, as you’ll become more aware throughout your college years, wasting a meal swipe is a crime.
+However it may happen, as you’ll realize during your college years, wasting a meal swipe is a virtual crime.